FarronF/limerick-council-meetings/meetings/2017/10/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 12th September 2017.md

 agreed that the Motion should go forward to the full Council in the name of the District

-with Councillor O’Brien as proposer.---
+with Councillor O’Brien as proposer.
+---
 10

 **16.**